-- A mistake of fact regarding the identity of the obligor, the ownership of the account, and the contents of the account; the amount of the lien obligation due; - The exclusion of the account from attachment because the account is outside the type of account that can be attached by the department; - The failure of the department to properly record the lien(s) upon which the attachment is based; - o The failure of the department to notify the obligor of the liability; - Severe economic hardship that would result due to the execution of the administrative bank attachment order; - o Request for spousal relief from the joint liability; or - Other good cause.
+A mistake of fact regarding the identity of the obligor, the ownership of the account and the contents of the account, or the amount of the lien obligation due;

+- The exclusion of the account from attachment because the account is outside the type of account that can be attached by the Department; - The failure of the Department to properly record the lien(s) upon which the attachment is based; - o The failure of the Department to notify the obligor of the liability; - Severe economic hardship that would result due to the execution of the administrative bank attachment order; - o Request for spousal relief from the joint liability; or - Other good cause.

-The obligor, the financial institution, or an account holder of interest may not challenge the actions of the department based on a mistake or error in the original assessment underlying a lien against the obligor.
+The obligor, the financial institution, or an account holder of interest may not challenge the actions of the Department based on a mistake or error in the original assessment underlying a lien against the obligor.

-If no appeal is taken, the department will order the financial institution to seize and remit funds to the department in a manner agreed to by the financial institution and the department.
-The financial institution will first deduct its fee from any seized funds, and will then remit the remaining funds to the department.
-The department will apply the forwarded funds to the liability under a lien or liens, and will apply the funds first to tax, then interest, then penalty, and then lien filing fee.
+If there is no appeal from the order to attach the bank account, the Department will order the financial institution to seize and remit funds to the Department in a manner agreed to by the financial institution and the Department.
+The financial institution will first deduct its fee from any seized funds and will then remit the remaining funds to the Department.
+The Department will apply the forwarded funds to the liability under a lien or liens and will apply the funds first to tax, then interest, then penalty, and then lien filing fee.

-A financial institution is not required to notify obligors that the department has ordered an account or accounts to be attached.
-In addition, a financial institution is not required to reimburse fees assessed against an account or an obligor as result of the department issuing an administrative bank attachment order in error.
-However, a financial institution that does not honor a valid administrative bank attachment order will be subject to the penalty provisions included in Act 85, which is five percent of the amount of funds which should have been attached or forwarded for each month or fraction thereof from the date the funds should have been attached or forwarded to the date the funds are attached or forwarded.
+A financial institution is not required to notify obligors that the Department has ordered an account or accounts to be attached.
+In addition, a financial institution is not required to reimburse fees assessed against an account or an obligor as result of the Department issuing an administrative bank attachment order in error.
+However, a financial institution that does not honor a valid administrative bank attachment order will be subject to the penalty provisions included in Act 90 of 2019, which is five percent of the amount of funds which should have been attached or forwarded for each month or fraction thereof from the date the funds should have been attached or forwarded.
 The total amount of the penalty shall not exceed fifty per cent of the proper amount of funds which should have been attached or forwarded.